Eligibility for a parking permit is not transferable.

 There is no grace period for the purchase of Indiana University permits.
 Permit registration is complete only when the permit is properly displayed on the vehicle.
 The transferable permit may be used on any personal vehicles or any commercially rented vehicle.

-Service Maintenance Employees
+Service Staff Employees

 This agreement provides one C permit per employee.
 There is an extra charge for additional permits, including fleet permits.
 Your parking privilege is for your use only and cannot be transferred to another individual.